jwdunne/enguard/docs/specs.rst

       loop's cycle time remains acceptable to the developer.
    #.
 Monitor and report on the running time of |guards| and their
       constitutient |guards|.
    #.
+Use heuristics and analyses to prioritise the fastest route to feedback:

+      #.
+Code that frequently fails guards.
+      #.
+Bug hotspots.
+      #.
+Fastest guards.

+   #.
+Support fail-fast so that Enguard stops as soon as it encounters a
+      failing guard, providing fast feedback
+   #.
+Support running all guards regardless of failures so that the developer
+      can fix all errors at once.
+   #.
+Support naming guards so it's easy for the developer to identify
+      failures.

+#.
 Developers want to get up and running quickly to minimise impact on their
    day to day.